LuckyBOYZ/RegexDataGenerator/README.md

 # How To Use

-For using `RegexDataGenerator` you have to prepare specific json file and place it in the same directory where you have an `jar` file or where you create `volume` for docker.
-This is an example:
+For using `RegexDataGenerator` you have to prepare specific `json` file and place it in the same directory where you have an `jar` file or where you create `volume` for docker.
+This is an example of content of json file:

 ```json
 [